tidbcloud/wait-for-tidbcloud-branch/README.md

 The action supports the following inputs:
 - token - (required) The GitHub token to use for making API requests.
 Typically, this would be set to ${{ secrets.GITHUB_TOKEN }}.
-- publicKey - (required) The public key of TiDB Cloud api.
+- public-key - (required) The public key of TiDB Cloud api.
 Generate it from [TiDB Cloud](https://tidbcloud.com/).
-- privateKey - (required) The private key of TiDB Cloud api.
+- private-key - (required) The private key of TiDB Cloud api.
 Generate it from [TiDB Cloud](https://tidbcloud.com/).
-- intervalSeconds - (optional) The interval seconds to check the status of TiDB Cloud Branch check.
+- interval-seconds - (optional) The interval seconds to check the status of TiDB Cloud Branch check.
 Default is 10.
-- timeoutSeconds - (optional) The timeout seconds to wait for TiDB Cloud Branch check.
+- timeout-seconds - (optional) The timeout seconds to wait for TiDB Cloud Branch check.
 Default is 300.
-- addMask - (optional) Whether to add mask for the password output.
+- add-mask - (optional) Whether to add mask for the password output.
 Default is true.

 ## Outputs